 Brazil is a unitary republic with a presidential form of government.
 In the Economist Democracy Index 2024, it received an overall score of 6.49/10 ("flawed democracy") and a rating of 9.58/10 for electoral processes and pluralism.

-The minimum age for active suffrage (the right to vote) is 16 years, and voting is compulsory for those over 18 and under 70.
-The minimum age to stand for election is 25 years for the House of Representatives and 30 years for the Senate and the Presidency (and Vice-Presidency).
+The minimum age for active suffrage (the right to vote) is 16 years, and voting is generally compulsory for those over 18 and under 70.

 Presidential elections are held every 4 years at the same time as the legislative election, in a classic two-round electoral system.
 The first round is held via a single-choice vote and the two candidates with the most votes advance to the second round if no one receives a majority (more than half of the valid votes, 50%+) in the first round.